JuliaOcean/Climatology.jl/docs/src/examples.md

 ## Physical Oceanography

-A selection of gridded estimates of the ocean state for physical variables like temperature, salinity, and currents.
+In [ECCO\_standard\_plots.jl](ECCO_standard_plots.html) (➭ [code link](https://raw.githubusercontent.com/gaelforget/OceanStateEstimation.jl/master/examples/ECCO_standard_plots.jl)) we visualize a selection of climate-relevant variables and indices as an example.
+These were derived from gridded estimates of the ocean state for physical variables like temperature, salinity, and currents (see `examples/ECCO_standard_analysis.jl`) and archived using [zenodo.org](https://zenodo.org) (see [ECCOclim_downlad](@ref), and [ECCOclim_add](@ref)).

-These data sets are made available by this package via the artifact system and retrieved from e.g. the [Harvard Dataverse Repository](https://dataverse.harvard.edu).

-They can be relatively large files, compared to the package codes, so they are therefore handled `lazily` (only downloaded when needed).
+The underlying gridded fields can in turn be retrieved from [ecco-group.org](https://ecco-group.org/products.htm) or [Harvard Dataverse Repository](https://dataverse.harvard.edu) for the `ECCOv4r2` estimate.
+A monthly climatology of `ECCOv4r2` is also readily available using the Julia artifact system as explained below.
+They can be relatively large files, compared to the package codes, so they are handled `lazily` (only downloaded when needed).

 | Artifact path | File Type  | Download Method |
 |:----------------|:----------------:|-----------------:|